BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 First, we need to assign an armature to our custom armor.
 If you haven't deleted all of the vanilla armor armatures, you can use one of them.
 If not, just import a vanilla armor GR2, delete the imported meshes but keep the armature.

-> Armors and clothes use the same armature as the naked body does, so we may refer to it as Body Armature.
+> Armors and clothes use the same armature as the naked body does, so it might be referred to as Body Armature.
 {.is-info}

 - **Select all of the meshes of your custom armor**, then **select the armature last**, then press `CTRL+P` with the cursor in the viewport and Set Parent to `Object Keep Transform`.
 This will parent your custom armor meshes to the body armature.